01 Dec CECCM declares plain packaging a failure

-The Confederation of European Community Cigarette Manufacturers (CECCM), the largest tobacco industry Association in Europe, calls for the EU’s transparency register to be made mandatory, and applied equally to all entities that come under its scope.
+BRUSSELS: The Confederation of European Community Cigarette Manufacturers (CECCM), the largest tobacco industry Association in Europe, has today declared the plain packaging experiment for tobacco products a failure.

 Speaking on the 5th anniversary of the Australian Tobacco Plain Packaging Act, Alisdair Gray, Secretary General of CECCM said: “There is no reliable or robust evidence that shows that plain packaging is contributing to improving public health.
 It has not reduced smoking prevalence or uptake by young people”.